 If you don’t update your listings to meet the requirements under the Act, you risk being prosecuted.
 Rightmove has provided template wording to help guide you about the information required to be published, but this is simply a guide and should not be relied on for compliance.

 The information required under the Act will appear in the box on the property details page currently called “Fees apply”.
-We’ll be updating that box to “Tenancy Info” in time for 1st June 2019.
+We’ve updated that box to “Tenancy Info” page.

-Ask your software provider for guidance on whether you should continue to enter information regarding permitted fees, CMP and your redress scheme as required by the Act, in the same area where you publish your fees to meet current requirements.
+Ask your software provider for guidance on whether you should continue to enter information regarding permitted fees, CMP and your redress scheme as required by the Act, in the same area where you published your fees to meet previous requirements.
 If you’re not aware where to enter this information in your software, please ask your provider.

 Different software providers have different solutions that may mean you can set up one set of information for your company or brand while others may require that you enter the information on a property by property basis.